zamotany/react-slate/docs/core-styling.md

 sidebar_label: Styling
 ---

-`react-slate` comes with custom CSS-like styling system on top on [`chalk`](https://github.com/chalk/chalk).
+`react-slate` comes with custom React Native and CSS-like styling system on top on [`chalk`](https://github.com/chalk/chalk).
 It is using ANSI escape codes for terminals to allow to create a visually appealing CLI React apps.

 **This guide is only valid for TTY targets like terminals.**

 Below you can find all of the supported styling properties and theirs description.
-For a guide on how to position elements, please refer to [Positioning guide](./positioning.md).
+For a guide on how to position elements, please refer to [Positioning guide](./core-positioning.md).
 All of the properties should be passed to a `style` prop:

 ```js
 <View style={{ /* my styles here */ }}>Hello</View>